MCP Dev Setup: Anaconda, uv, and Claude

 Important

-Keep this ml environment active in every terminal where you install course packages or run MCP servers.
+Keep this ml environment active in every terminal where we install course packages or run MCP servers.
 Mixing environments is the most common cause of "module not found" errors later.

 Installing Ollama

-Ollama runs large language models locally on your machine, so you can build private MCP agents without sending data to a cloud API.
+Ollama runs large language models locally on our machine.
+So we can build private MCP agents without sending data to a cloud API.
 This course uses local models such as qwen3, gpt-oss, and the nomic-embed-text embedding model.

 Windows installation